Department of Aerospace and Ocean Engineering

 Many university-scale satellites fly new, one-of-a-kind sensors.
 Starbelt satellites use flight-proven sensors and justify missions by adding data-processing hardware.

-Micro UAVs expend significant power on flight, computation, and communication.
+Small drones expend significant power on flight, computation, and communication.
 Balance among these factors determine end-to-end performance.